 Because marriage—and the management or dissolution of it—is so complex, going through legal separation or divorce on your own isn’t always a great idea.
 If you aren’t sure you want to stay in a marriage or you and your spouse have reason to believe a legal separation is in order, consider getting legal help.

-An experienced family law attorney can help you understand your rights and options, provide guidance on protecting your interests and those of your children, and handle the paperwork and other legal issues so you can spend time working on your marriage or moving on with your life after the end of one.
+An Indianapolis family law attorney can help you understand your rights and options, provide guidance on protecting your interests and those of your children, and handle the paperwork and other legal issues so you can spend time working on your marriage or moving on with your life after the end of one.

 Call the Law Office of Deidra N. Haynes LLC at 317-785-1832 to speak to our family law team and find out how we can help.